Efficient Strategies for Reducing Sampling Error in Quantum Krylov Subspace Diagonalization: Introduction

-QKSD involves measuring the matrix elements, $\bm{H}_{kl}=\braket{\phi_k |\hat{H}|\phi_l}$, across a finite basis $\{\ket{\phi_k}\}$ that spans the Krylov subspace.
+QKSD involves measuring the matrix elements, $\bm{H}_{kl}=\braket{\phi_k |\hat{H}|\phi_l}$, across a finite basis $\{\ket{\phi_k}=e^{-i\hat{H}k\Delta_t}\ket{\phi_0}\}$ that spans the Krylov subspace with a reference state $\ket{\phi_0}$.
+While other bases have been proposed, such as $\ket{\phi_k}=\hat{H}^k\ket{\phi_0}$\cite{PRXQuantum.2.010333} and $\ket{\phi_k}=e^{-\hat{H}k\beta}\ket{\phi_0}$\cite{Motta2020-oi}, we focus on QKSD with the real-time evolution operator due to its simplicity and practical viability for EFTQC.
 Consequently, a primary objective in this scenario is to minimize the sampling error when measuring the matrix elements.
 Although this specific measurement problem has not been tackled, several measurement strategies have been proposed for the standard expectation values \cite{Crawford2021efficientquantum, Yen2023, doi:10.1021/acs.jctc.3c00218, doi:10.1021/acs.jctc.0c00008, doi:10.1021/acs.jctc.2c00837, Choi2023fluidfermionic, PRXQuantum.2.040320, 10.1063/1.5141458}.
 In general, the direct measurement of $\braket{\psi|\hat{H}|\psi}$ with a single circuit is impractical, as measurement is constrained to the Pauli-Z basis, which requires the implementation of a unitary operator that fully diagonalizes $\hat{H}$.
 As an alternative, $\hat{H}$ is decomposed into a linear combination of fragmented Hamiltonians, which can be efficiently diagonalized with implementable unitaries, and the results for each fragment are aggregated \cite{doi:10.1021/acs.jctc.0c00008, 10.1063/1.5141458, Crawford2021efficientquantum}.
 The goal then becomes to minimize the sampling error by optimally fragmenting $\hat{H}$ and allocating the number of circuit repetitions among these fragments.
 This optimization can be formulated as a combinatorial problem, akin to NP-hard clique covering problems \cite{doi:10.1021/acs.jctc.0c00008, 10.1063/1.5141458}, for which a heuristic solution has been developed \cite{Crawford2021efficientquantum}.
 Additionally, this issue has been expanded into a continuous optimization problem that considers approximated covariances between fragments \cite{Choi2023fluidfermionic, Yen2023}.
+On the other hand, randomized measurement strategies, known as classical shadow techniques, have been developed \cite{Huang2020, hadfield2020lbcs, PhysRevLett.127.030503}.
+While these methods are superior when measuring multiple expectation values simultaneously, deterministic methods generally outperform them when measuring a single expectation value $\braket{\hat{H}}$ \cite{Yen2023, doi:10.1021/acs.jctc.3c00218, Nakamura_2024}.
+Since our case involves measuring $\braket{\phi_k|\hat{H}|\phi_l}$, we focus on deterministic measurement strategies in this work.

 These developments resolve the measurement problems associated with standard expectation values.
 In this paper, we aim to adapt these methods to the QKSD framework.
 To accomplish this, we analyze the measurement problem of the matrix elements with two decomposition scenarios for $\hat{H}$: linear combination of unitaries (LCU) and fragmented Hamiltonians (FH).
 Specifically, we focus on quantifying and mitigating the sampling errors for these scenarios, applying strategies originally designed for standard expectation values to enhance measurement accuracy in QKSD.
 Notably, the strategies that we propose can be applied to the general measurement of transitional amplitudes, $\braket{\phi_k|\hat{H}|\phi_l}$, which can be utilized for the design of algorithms beyond QKSD.